-To add additional disk storage to your Charon instance (for example, for storing virtual disk containers), perform the steps described below.
+To add additional disk storage to your Charon host instance in AWS (for example, for storing virtual disk containers), perform the steps described below.
+Please note: the GUI may look slightly different depending on which version of the GUI you use.
+However, the available options should be the same.

-- Steps in the IBM Storage Environment
+- AWS Storage Environment

 - Creating a New Volume

 - Attaching an Existing Volume to an Instance

 - Detaching a Volume from an Instance

 - Steps on the Charon Host System

+- Mounting a Newly Attached Volume Using the Storage Manager (SSP AL only)

-- Mounting a Newly Attached Volume
+- Mounting a Newly Attached Volume Manually

 - Unmounting a Volume